Thomas J. Ryan (admiral): World War II

-A month later, on August 17–18, Ryan led a group of destroyers which engaged a Japanese flotilla composed of destroyers, barges, and other light vessels under Rear Admiral Matsuji Ijuin which were attempting to reinforce the island of Horaniu near Vella Lavella.
+A month later, on August 17–18, Ryan led a group of destroyers which engaged a Japanese flotilla composed of destroyers, barges, and other light vessels under Captain Matsuji Ijuin which were attempting to reinforce the island of Horaniu near Vella Lavella.
 Although Ryan succeeded in forcing the escorting enemy destroyers to retreat, most of the barge transports escaped.
 After lying low the next day, on August 19, these barges landed a force of 390 Japanese on Horaniu, who succeeded in establishing a barge base.
 However, this base was later captured by the Americans on September 14.